guacsec/guac-docs/known-and-unknown.md

 ---
 layout: page
-title: What is Known and Unknown about your Software Supply Chain?
+title: What is Known and Unknown about your software supply chain?
 permalink: /known-and-unknown/
 parent: GUAC demos
 grand_parent: Getting started with GUAC